omfasom/OmerSmncProject/README.md

 4) Click apply and save it
 5) Repeat above steps to create another maven configuration with command line as 'clean install site -DsuiteFile=api_regression.xml'

+**Test Framework Structure:**

+1) Created JSON payload based on serialization in Java8 and RestAssured Library
+2) Java file in main file divided into 2 file Backend.java and Common
+3) Backend.java consist of builder, model, payload, request, resource, utils

 **How to run tests:**

-1)src->test->java->projects->APITest click run button 2)There are 3 test cases which explained in the code
+1) src->test->java->projects->APITest click run button
+2) There are 3 test cases which explained in the code